 College of the Redwoods is committed to making reasonable accommodations for qualified students with disabilities.
-If you have a disability or believe you might benefit from disability-related services and accommodations, please contact your instructor or Disability Services and Programs for Students (DSPS).
-Students may make requests for alternative media by contacting DSPS based on their campus location:
+If you have a disability or believe you might benefit from disability-related services and

-- Eureka: 707-476-4280, student services building, 1st floor - Del Norte: 707-465-2324, main building near library - Klamath-Trinity: 530-625-4821 Ext 103 arrangements can be made.
-Last minute arrangements or post-test adjustments usually cannot be accommodated.
+- Eureka: 707-476-4280, student services building, 1st floor - Del Norte: 707-465-2324, main building near library - Klamath-Trinity: 530-625-4821 Ext 103

 If you are taking online classes DSPS will email approved accommodations for distance education classes to your instructor.
-In the case of face-to-face instruction, please present your written accommodation request to your instructor at least one week before the needed accommodation so that necessary
+In the case of face-to-face instruction, please present your written accommodation request to your instructor at least one week before the needed accommodation so that necessary arrangements can be made.
+Last minute arrangements or post-test adjustments usually cannot be accommodated.